 One of the simplest methods to improve your search engine optimization is to look at the way you name your files.
-Before writing this tutorial I did lot of research on file names and found that search engines like Google give too much importance to file names.
-You should think what are you going to put in your web page and then give a relevant file name to this page.
+Before writing this tutorial, we did a lot of research on file-names and found that search engines like Google give too much importance to file names.
+You should think what you want put in your web page and then give a relevant file name to this page.

 Just try giving any keyword in Google search engine and you will find file names highlighted with the keyword you have given.
-So it simply proves that your file name should have appropriate keyword.
+It proves that your file name should have appropriate keywords.

 slazenger-brand-balls.html wimbledon-brand-balls.html wilson-brand-balls.html

-Notice that keywords are separated by hyphens rather than underscores.
-Google sees file names as follows:
+Notice that the keywords are separated by hyphens rather than underscores.
+Google sees good filenames as follows:

 seo-relevant-filename as seo relevant filename(good)

 Filenames with underscores are not a good option.